Reviews You Can Rely On

 Cutting

-The cutting evaluation consists of three timed tests: a 10' rip down the length of a 2x6" plank of softwood, a full-depth crosscut of a 6x12" softwood header, and a full depth crosscut of hardwood.
 Cordless saws have a limiter that will cut power if the motor is at risk of overloading.
 So, we want to push the saw right up to that point, but not beyond.
 Making a quick cut is a good measure of a saw's power — or, more specifically, its torque — because the teeth of the blade are taking deeper bites into the wood the faster the cut is being made.
-Having repeated each of these tests twice (once for each tester), it's safe to say that the SKIL does not like to be rushed.
+We repeated each of our cutting tests twice (once for each tester), and it's safe to say that the SKIL does not like to be rushed.
 The motor takes on a jerky, uneven character when pressed.
 However, the saw will continue spinning, working its way through the cut.

 skil cr540601 - the skil won't be rushed, but it will make tough cuts if you take it...